yurimarx/carbon-footprint-counter/README.md

 # To be done:
 1. Complete Emission Factor UI - prevision july, 12
 2. Create Emission Calculator UI - prevision july, 13

+# Credits
+I used the database and the rules from Green House Gas Protocol: https://ghgprotocol.org/ghg-emissions-calculation-tool